oracle-livelabs/oci/digital-twin/02-deploy-digitaltwin-simulation/deploy-digitaltwin-simulation.md

 1. Copy the deployment file for your Kubernetes cluster configuration, which can be accessed [here](https://github.com/tonyora/oci/blob/main/digital-twin/02-deploy-digitaltwin-simulation/file/digitaltwin.yaml).

-Open the file and copy the content
+Open the file and copy the content:

 ![Deployment Content](./images/deployment-file.png)

 2. Open a deployment file with `vi deployment.yaml`, then enter insert-mode by pressing `i`, and paste the content from your clipboard into the `vi` editor.
 Then press `ESC` to escape from insert-mode, followed by `:wq` to save (write) and quit from the `vi` editor.

 ![Edit Deployment](./images/edit-deployment.png)

 3. Deploy the application to OKE.
 On the Cloud Shell console, run the following command to deploy the application.

 `kubectl apply -f deployment.yaml`

 ![!Kube Apply](./images/kube-apply.png)

 4. Get the public IP address
 The deployment may take a few minutes to finish.
 We can run the following `kubectl` command to monitor the progress of the deployment of your Kubernetes cluster configuration:

 `kubectl get all`

 ![View IP Address](./images/view-kubenetes.png)

 Make a note of the public IP address that corresponds to the Kubernetes service of type `LoadBalancer`, under `EXTERNAL-IP`.
 In this case, the public IP address is `144.24.42.157` for reference.
-We will use it to access it in other labs.
+You will use the public IP address of the Load Balancer to access your application later on in this workshop.